henryw374/henryw374.github.io.old/_posts/2020-04-17-cljs-npm-libraries.md

 Importantly, this require will work for both foreign-lib/Cljsjs users and npm users.

-Now you have that the mvn-packaged foreign-lib, your library pom.xml can depend on it as it would any other non-npm lib.
+Now you have a mvn-packaged foreign-lib, your library pom.xml can depend on it as it would any other non-npm lib.

 ## Npm

-Package a `deps.cljs` file to your lib like so:
+Package a `deps.cljs` file with your lib with contents like this:

 ```
 {:npm-deps {"@js-joda/core" "1.12.0"}